 Keeping a rider comfortable and keeping their hands safe in the event of a crash are the only jobs that gloves have.
 This is what a quality pair of gloves (like ours) has to offer.
 The ones purchased at a typical hardware store aren’t going to offer this high level of protection.

 While the above may sound simple, there are a wide array of styles and product brands to choose from, along with prices that range from affordable to expensive.
 Each type of glove accomplishes the job but may do so a bit differently.
 While this is true, there are a few essential things to look for when purchasing new gloves.

-Manufacturers of cruiser gloves and other types of biker gloves are now using many years of feedback from riders, along with information from extensive studies of injuries caused by motorcycle crashes to engineer the features like the ones mentioned above.
+Manufacturers of cruiser gloves and other types of motorcycle riding gloves are now using many years of feedback from riders, along with information from extensive studies of injuries caused by motorcycle crashes to engineer the features like the ones mentioned above.
 While these features result in a higher cost than regular gloves, it’s well worth the extra investment.

 Now that several of the features of gloves are known compared to traditional leather gloves, it’s a good idea to get to know more about the design, or anatomy, of modern gloves.
 Each part of the glove is described in more detail here.